Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Discussion

 In the benchmark scenario of Fig.~\ref{fig:spectraAGNnuComp}, the resulting neutrino spectra range from approximately $\sim 10-20 \; \text{GeV}$ to $\sim 70 - 80 \; \text{TeV}$.
 The highest-energy part of the all-flavour energy spectrum falls within the IceCube measurement uncertainties, represented by the \textit{shaded area} of Fig.~\ref{fig:spectraAGNnuComp}.
 In the case of the muonic-only energy spectrum without accounting for flavour oscillation, the predicted flux overlaps with the highest-energy IceCube detection.
 However, when oscillations are considered and randomly picked from the probabilities of Fig.~\ref{fig:flavPlotNGC}, the muonic neutrino flux is further reduced.

 The broader peaks arising our simulations are explained by the fact that the only interactions at play are electron and muon pair productions.
 Double pair production, for instance, would lower the amount of muons produced, while charged pion or tauon pair productions are shown to be negligible in this picture (see Fig.~\ref{fig:intRatio_XrCorona}).
-The higher production of lower-energy neutrinos is also attributed to the Monte Carlo generation of neutrinos from the muon decay, which covers a broad energy range (see~\ref{appDecSpec}).
+The higher production of lower-energy neutrinos is also attributed to the Monte Carlo generation of neutrinos from the muon decay, which covers a broad energy range, i.e. two orders of magnitudes below the decaying particle (see~\ref{appDecSpec}).
+Likewise to previous studies, the normalisation is set for gamma rays beyond 1~TeV, so it is not affected by the lower energy gamma rays.
 Moreover, the simulation energy threshold is set to $10 \; \text{GeV}$.
+This latter is lower than the one employed in Ref.~\cite{esmaeili2024neutrinos}.

+A final remark regarding the application of this leptonic model to the observations of NGC~1068 should be provided to give proper context.
+According to Ref.~\cite{das2024revealing}, a fully leptonic production of neutrinos would overshoot the X-ray and/or gamma-ray detections for the emission size and magnetic energy considered.
+Such a scenario would also require a very large gamma-ray luminosity.
+It would make the leptonic production still viable, even though not suitable to consistently account for the entire AGN's multimessenger spectra.
+This is why hadronic production models of neutrinos and their electromagnetic counterparts are usually favoured, particularly in the case of NGC~1068.

 \FloatBarrier